cockroachdb/docs/_includes/cockroachcloud/quickstart/create-a-free-cluster.md

 1. On the **Clusters** page, click **Create Cluster**.
 1. On the **Create your cluster** page, select **Serverless**.

-    Unless you change your monthly budget, this cluster will be free forever.
+    Unless you change your monthly budget, this cluster will be free.

 1. Click **Create cluster**.